Charles Burt (politician)

-Sir Charles Burt (15 July 1832 – 5 March 1913) a solicitor and local politician in Richmond upon Thames.
+Sir Charles Burt (15 July 1832 – 5 March 1913) a solicitor and local politician in Richmond, Surrey.
 He was elected to the first Surrey County Council in 1889 and was Mayor of Richmond in 1892–93.
-He campaigned for the preservation of several important local open spaces, assisting in the purchase of Marble Hill and in protecting the view from Richmond Hill.
+He campaigned for the preservation of several important local open spaces, assisting in the purchase of Marble Hill House and in protecting the view from Richmond Hill.

 Early life

 John Charles Burt was born on 15 July 1832 in Langport, Somerset, the son of George and Mary Ann Burt.

 Career

 He moved to London about 1845 where he joined the solicitors Bircham & Co. in 1860, becoming a partner in 1868.
 He lived in Richmond from 1858 where he was a member of the local Vestry from 1861.
 He opposed Southwark and Vauxhall Waterworks Company plans to take over the town's supply.
 After the dispute, in 1875, the water company appointed his firm as their solicitors, which caused problems, and in 1877 they disconnected the supply because the Vestry were setting up their own water works.
 He became a senior partner of Bircham & Co., retiring in 1889.

 He became a board member of the Royal Free Hospital in 1889, becoming chairman in 1895 and treasurer in 1901.